-Where do different kinds of squirrels live in the United States?
-Do a little bit of research and use this map from my subscriber only area to show where different kinds of squirrels can be found (or use your own map).
+Where do squirrels live in the United States?
+Do a little bit of research online and use this map to show where different kinds of squirrels can be found.
 You can look for:

 - Eastern Gray Squirrels